 There’s also an accountability factor here.
 A joint credit card can help spouses make more mindful choices with their credit and money.
 If you and your spouse have your own credit card accounts, you may never see each other’s statements or know how much the other person owes.
 It's almost too easy to keep your spending under wraps.

 “It gives both parties a reason to pause a moment and give some extra thought before making a purchase,” says Joan Fradella.

-These types of money secrets are not good for a marriage.
-Debt can easily become a big secret in the relationship.
+These types of money secrets are not good for marriage.
+Debt can quickly become a big secret in the relationship.
 Interestingly enough, an estimated six percent of Americans have hidden a credit card or bank account from their spouse or partner.
-This makes it easier to hide a spending problem.
+This makes it easier to cover up a spending problem.
 A joint credit card, on the other hand, puts everything out in the open -- a great approach to merging marriage and debt.

 “It gives both parties a reason to pause a moment and give some extra thought before making a purchase,” says Joan Fradella, a certified family mediator at Divorce thru Mediation.
 “You know that another person will see what is being charged.
 It causes you to think about whether you are being reasonable about your total charges compared to income.”A joint credit card also works when spouses split variable expenses, such as groceries, home maintenance, and entertainment.
 If you don’t want to deal with a lot of checking account transactions and withdrawals throughout the month, you can put these shared expenses on a credit card, and then write one check from a joint checking account every month.
 This simplifies your finances and helps you keep track of how much you’re spending as a couple.